Charlie Blackmon Player Props: Rockies vs. Diamondbacks

 Charlie Blackmon At The Plate

-- Blackmon has 25 hits this season and a team-best OBP of .389.
+- Blackmon has six doubles, two home runs and 12 walks while batting .263.

-- Among qualifying hitters in baseball, he ranks 55th in batting average, 22nd in on-base percentage, and 101st in slugging.
+- Among the qualifying hitters, he ranks 67th in batting average, while his on-base percentage ranks 37th and he is 110th in slugging.

-- He has hit a long ball in two of 25 games played this season, and in 1.9% of his plate appearances.
+- He has homered in two of 26 games played this season, and in 1.8% of his plate appearances.

-- In four games this season (16.0%), Blackmon has picked up an RBI, including two games with multiple runs batted in.
+- Blackmon has driven in a run in four games this season (15.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.